unobserved-io/Furtherance/README.md

 ## Project Details

 ### Built With
-* Linux: Written in Rust using the Gtk-rs bindings for GTK 4.
-* Windows: Written in C# using WinUI 3
-* Mac: Written in Swift using SwifUI
-* Android: Written in Dart using Flutter
+Rust & Iced

 ### License
 This project is licensed under the GNU General Public License v3.0.
 See the [LICENSE](LICENSE) file for details.
-(This only applies to the Linux version, the source code you see in this repository)

 ### Author
 This project is created and maintained by [Ricky Kresslein](https://kressle.in) under [Unobserved](https://unobserved.io).
 More information at [Furtherance.app](https://furtherance.app).